Compliance Manager

 Working at BlueHeart Energy

-BlueHeart Energy was founded in 2016 to apply thermoacoustics as a technology in heat pumps.
+BlueHeart Energy was founded in 2016 to apply thermoacoustics as a technology in heat pumps and other applications as a replacement of compression technology.
 Thermoacoustics is a disruptive approach to generate heat and cold, with potential to revolutionize the whole industry.
-Over the past five years, BHE has developed a thermoacoustic engine to power heat pumps in residential buildings.
+Over the past seven years, BHE has developed a thermoacoustic engine to power heat pumps and airco systems in residential buildings and other (industrial) applications.
 This so called 'Blue Heart' of a heat pump is sold to manufacturers.
-In the coming years, Blue Heart will have to be further developed and optimized.
-Besides this, we must set up our production and strengthen the relationships with our customers.
+We are continuous improving the 'Blue Heart' with new developed and optimizations.
+As well we will develop different products over time.
+Besides this, we will set up our production facility, strengthen the relationships with our customers (OEM's and ODM's) and set up pilot projects in houses and other (industrial) applications and monitor these.

-• Headquarters in Alkmaar
+• Headquarters in Heemskerk

-• 28 employees
+• 45 employees

 • Active in more than 10 countries